florian-ariasu/c-to-asm-transpiler/README.md

 ## Development Approach

-This project was developed as an experimental learning exercise using a vibecoding approach, exploring compiler design concepts while leveraging chatbots and AI agents to assist in the coding and design process.
+This project was fully developed as an experimental learning exercise using a vibecoding approach, exploring compiler design concepts while leveraging chatbots and AI agents to assist in the coding and design process.

 ---